storesafe/cordova-sqlcipher-adapter/README.md

 }
 ```

-This case will also works with Safari (WebKit), assuming you replace `window.sqlitePlugin.openDatabase` with `window.openDatabase`.
+This case will also works with Safari (WebKit) (with no encryption), assuming you replace `window.sqlitePlugin.openDatabase` with `window.openDatabase`.

 ## Delete a database